Toy Story 3: The Toys Think They May Be Given Away

 |A postcard from Carl and his wife of "Up!" on his bulletin board|

 Pixar, of course, also created the award-winning "Up!."
 There is a hidden reference in "Toy Story 3" to "Up!"
 Andy has a postcard sent from them on his bulletin board.

 |Yes, it's Toy Story 3 On Ice!!!!!!!!|

-Watch the first two chapters before you try this one, and you'll have a lot more fun.
-Oh, it was the top-grossing film of 2010 for a reason, and currently the second-highest of all time among animated films.
+Watch the first two "Toy Story" films before you try this one, and you'll have a lot more fun.
+Oh, it was the top-grossing film of 2010 for a reason, and currently the second-highest grossing animated film of all time.
 It's a great film, probably the best in the entire "Toy Story" series and the entire Pixar library, and well worth your time.

 Below is the trailer.